petereon/yoauth/README.md

 )
 ```

 By default the function will require private key and certificate pair to be provided.
 These take a form of a file in the filesystem and are used to facilitate TLS for the web-server which gets created to consume the OAuth redirect.

+> 📝 SUSE provides a nice tutorial: https://www.suse.com/support/kb/doc/?id=000018152

 Default expected names of these files are `key.pem` and `cert.pem` respectively.
 You can configure this as follows:

 ```python
 from yoauth import get_oauth_token, SSLCerts